We’d love to help you start a productive conversation.Read More

-We Cleared Up 5 Myths About Raw Pet Food.
-Here’s Why We’re Relieved
+5 Myths About Raw Pet Food

 As pet parents, we can all agree on one thing: We only want what’s best for our pup.
 But between all the emerging trends and ever-evolving research, it’s easy to feel confused about what’s true and what’s false when it comes to dog health.
 Because diet is always the first line of defense, we decided to home in on debunking the myths that stand between us and a well-fed pet.
-Specifically, we took a closer look at the raw food diet, with the help of Instinct Pet Food, to investigate five main myths surrounding how we should be feeding our dogs:
+Specifically, we took a closer look at the raw food diet, with the help of Instinct Pet Food, to clear up five myths surrounding how we should be feeding our dogs:

 Many pet parents assume that kibble is the better choice for their pet.
 But in reality, raw dog or cat food, like Instinct Raw, offers many health benefits that kibble does not.
 A raw food diet incorporates natural, whole-food ingredients that are never cooked or heated; this means the nutrients are kept intact, translating to a higher nutritional value.
 Research has shown that for dogs, raw pet food supports healthier cholesterol levels and lowers the chances of developing inflammatory bowel disease (IBD), as well as environmental allergies, in adulthood.